Assassination of Marielle Franco: Investigation

-Images taken from local cameras revealed that a second vehicle might’ve provided cover for the criminals who fired the shots.
+Images taken from local cameras revealed that a second vehicle might have provided cover for the criminals who fired the shots.
 In addition, other images showed two men sitting inside a vehicle for two hours at the site of an event that the councilwoman had attended shortly before.
 According to the police, the ammunition used, a 9mm caliber, cannot be sold to civilians in general.
 Rede Globo reported that the ammunition belonged to a batch sold to the Federal Police, a fact confirmed by the Civil Police.
 Investigators believed that the councilwoman was followed from the Lapa event, for four kilometers, until she passed through a place of less traffic, where the attack took place.

-Police Chief Rivaldo Barbosa was investigating the possibility of an execution, since the passengers' belongings were not taken by the shooters and the councilwoman was an activist in poor communities, having been active in defense of the human rights of the residents of these localities, especially black people and women, and had even denounced killings by police officers.
+Chief of police Rivaldo Barbosa was investigating the possibility of an execution, since the passengers' belongings were not taken by the shooters and the councilwoman was an activist in poor communities, having been active in defense of the human rights of the residents of these localities, especially black people and women, and had even denounced killings by police officers.
 On the Saturday before the crime, Marielle had denounced on social networks the 41st Military Police Battalion, in Acari, which had been indicated by the Public Security Institute as the deadliest in the previous five years.

 Forensics discovered that the 9mm caliber ammunition that killed the Rio de Janeiro councilwoman was from the same batch as part of the projectiles used in the largest massacre in the state of São Paulo.
 The murders of seventeen people occurred in Barueri and Osasco Greater São Paulo, on August 13, 2015.
 Three military police officers and a civil guard were convicted of these killings.
 According to the Civil Police of Rio de Janeiro, this lot had been sold to the Federal Police of Brasília by the company Companhia Brasileira de Cartuchos on December 29, 2006.
 Technical analysis also revealed that the ammunition was original.
 That is, it was not reloaded because the primer, which causes the propellant to ignite, was original.
 The Federal Police opened an investigation to determine the origin of the ammunition and how it arrived in Rio de Janeiro.

-The Extraordinary Minister of Public Security, Raul Jungmann, said that the ammunition was stolen from the Post Office headquarters in Paraíba, years before.
+The Extraordinary Minister of Public Security, Raul Jungmann, said that the ammunition used was stolen from the Post Office headquarters in Paraíba, years before.
 PF sources said that the lot with two million rounds was widely distributed among the corporation's units and that the units in São Paulo and the Federal District received the largest amount, more than two hundred thousand rounds each.
 In addition, the minister said that the Federal Police had already appointed a fingerprint and DNA expert to examine the ammunition, and would compare the results with its database, in order to find out who committed the crime.